 - 1. Regular Meetings and other meetings. - a.
 Frequency of meetings.
-The schedule and/or frequency of the regular meetings of the board or commission shall be set by its members or as designated in its enabling legislation. - b.
+The schedule and/or frequency of the regular meetings of the B&C shall be set by its members or as designated in its enabling legislation. - b.
 Meeting notification.
-Notification of regular meetings shall be made by the chairman or designee in advance of each regular meeting and in accordance with current council policy regarding the length of time required for adequate public notice.
-When possible, such notification shall be in the form of the board or commission's agenda following the format provided below.
-Meeting notification shall also include a description of the accommodations that can be made for disabled individuals
+Notification of regular meetings shall be made by the chairperson or designee in advance of each regular meeting and in accordance with current council policy regarding the length of time required for adequate public notice.
+When possible, such notification shall be in the form of the B&C's agenda following the format provided below.
+Meeting notification shall also include a description of the accommodations that can be made for disabled individuals. - c.

-- c.
 Open Meetings.
-The board or commission shall comply with the annual Council resolution regarding open meeting requirements.
-The meetings of a board or commission shall be open to the public as specified in the county resolution except when the chairman, or a majority of regular members of the board or commission, determines that a topic requires confidential discussion as defined in the New Mexico Open Meetings Act.
+The B&C shall comply with the annual Council resolution regarding open meeting requirements.
+The meetings of a B&C shall be open to the public as specified in the county resolution except when the chairman, or a majority of regular members of the B&C, determines that a topic requires confidential discussion as defined in the New Mexico Open Meetings Act.
 The chairman, or a majority of members, may call for a closed session for the purpose of such discussion and action.
 This request is subject to legal review and approval by the County Attorney.
-All final board or commission decisions must be voted upon in public. - d.
+All final B&C decisions must be voted upon in public.

+d.
 Emergency or Special Meetings.
-The board or commission shall comply with the annual Council resolution regarding special or emergency meetings.
+The B&C shall comply with the annual Council resolution regarding special or emergency meetings.